fallen-icarus/cardano-loans/README.md

 - [Conclusion](#conclusion)

 ## Abstract
-Cardano-Loans is a proof-of-concept implementation of a *fully p2p* lending/borrowing protocol for the Cardano Settlement Layer (CSL).
-It empowers users to create and operate a CSL-native credit/debt market via trustlessly negotiable & repayable p2p loans, and on-chain credit history.
+Cardano-Loans is a p2p-DeFi protocol for lending/borrowing  assets on the Cardano Settlement Layer (CSL).
+It empowers users to create and operate a CSL-native credit/debt market via trustlessly negotiable & repayable p2p loans, and an on-chain credit history.
 This circumvents the need for oracles and/or concentrated lending pools in favor of *endogenous* price & interest-rate discovery.
 Users deploy (and interact with each others') script addresses, so full spending *and* delegation control of assets is maintained, and contract upgrades occur democratically.

 ## Motivation
 A healthy credit-debt market is a vital (and often the largest) component of a thriving economy.
 A healthy market is one in which prices reflect underlying reality as quickly and fluidly (with as little friction) as possible.
 For the sake of avoiding a whole treatise on economics, suffice to say that *the best way to achieve fast and frictionless price discovery is through the aggregation of maximally expressive individual sentiments.* This is especially true for credit-debt markets, where money itself is the asset, priced via interest rates.

 Many lending/borrowing dApps on Cardano are implemented in controlled manners that limit users' flexibility in negotiating loan terms.
 This results in a sub-optimal expression of market sentiment.
 Furthermore, existing protocols rely on oracles for price feeds, which complicates the trust model, increases the dApp's attack surface, and subjects prices to a broader economy in which interest rates are not set by the market, but by central actors.

-Protocols that offer an alternative to this status quo will likely be perceived as a threat by those in positions of high power, so censorship resistance is an essential feature.
-Fully p2p dApps, such as Cardano-Loans, offer the highest level of censorship-resistance of any dApp architecture, because users not only have full custody of their assets, but can also fractionalize and recompose their interactions across an already decentralized ledger, instead of pooling their assets into one or a few contracts.

 Finally, p2p lending dApps may be the fastest way for the most financially underserved peoples to begin building credit scores.
 Those who *need* atypical financing options are in the best position to begin bootstrapping the system, as they would be willing to pay higher interest rates than any other group.
 This in turn incentivizes yield-seeking lenders to develop new strategies for such unprecedented conditions.
 In time, borrowers and lenders can build p2p relationships, and begin dis-intermediating the banking system.

 ## Preliminary Discussion
-To appreciate the necessity for new lending/borrowing protocols on Cardano, it is first important to understand the deficiencies of the status quo:
+To appreciate the necessity for p2p lending/borrowing protocols on Cardano, it is first important to understand the deficiencies of the status quo:

 ### Current Lending/Borrowing dApp Deficiencies

 1. **Oracles** - dApps that rely on off-chain information feeds are subject to the integrity of the underlying oracle network.
 Oracles are a nuanced topic that is beyond the scope of this document, but in short, oracles increase the attack surface of dApps, and have a long way to go before they can be safely relied upon by ledger-wide distributed dApps.
+See [here]() for more.

-2. **Non-negotiable Loan Terms** - lending/borrowing dApps that are mediated by a central contract/entity lack negotiability of all loan terms, resulting in inefficient markets.
+2. **Limited Loan Term Negotiability** - lending/borrowing dApps that are mediated by a central contract/entity lack negotiability of all loan terms, resulting in inefficient markets.
 This is especially troubling for a credit-debt market, whose efficiency is a vital component to a healthy economy.

 3. **Concentrated Lending Pools** - concentrated lending pools (or any concentrated dApp design) are a higher security risk compared to distributed dApps.
 Aside from catastrophic draining attacks, centralized dApps often have a complex security model that relies on additional entities like DAOs (and associated "dApp Tokens") for upgradeability.
 This not only increases the technical attack surface, but the social attack surface as well.
 Furthermore, concentrated dApps do not scale naturally compared to distributed dApp architectures, especially in the context of state channels, like Hydra.